rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 #### To configure the package

 Most applications have features that can be enabled or disabled by the user.
-This is one of the benefits of having access to the source code and being able to install from same.
+This is one of the benefits of having access to the source code and installing from the same.
 You have control over configurable features that the application has; this is in contrast to accepting everything a package manager installs from pre-compiled binaries.

 The script that usually lets you configure the software is usually aptly named “configure”